 Al-Ma‘mun also commissioned a large map of the world, and though it was reputed to have been the best of its era, none of it survives and information about it

 - AramcoWorld, Arab and Islamic cultures and connections, Mapping Arabia, (2004) by James V. Parry.

 - The King Abdulaziz Public Library.
 Which has one of the largest publicly available Arabian cartographic collections lies in Riyadh at the King ‘Abd al-‘Aziz Public Library (KAPL in Arabic).

 Established in 1985, the KAPL holds books and manuscripts to coins and photographs.
 Of particular interest, however, is the library's collection of several hundred maps of Arabia, centered on the 16th to 18th centuries.

-As one of KAPL main projects, the Arabic Union Catalog (AUC) is a nonprofit, membership, computer library service dedicated to create a cooperative space for all libraries with Arabic collections.
-It allows libraries to share their experience and download high-quality bibliographic and authorities Arabic records.
+As one of KAPL main projects, the Arabic Union Catalog (AUC) is a nonprofit, membership, computer library service dedicated to creating a cooperative space for all libraries with Arabic collections.
+It allows libraries to share their experience and download high-quality bibliographic and authoritative Arabic records.